All Episodes

 Look no further than growing and diverse Texas, a state the Democrats targeted in 2010, where data from the Bureau of Labor Statistics reveal that under Governor Rick Perry's leadership, Texas has created more jobs over the last decade than the rest of the states combined, and they don't even have a state income tax.

-That's a that's a record of job creation the Obama regime can only dream about.
+That's a record of job creation the Obama regime can only dream about.

-Next year, Obama will have to campaign on his record trillion dollar deficit, skyrocketing debt, massive tax increases that have failed to adequately rein in on employment.
+Next year, Obama will have to campaign on his record trillion-dollar deficit, skyrocketing debt, massive tax increases that have failed to adequately rein in unemployment.

 Meanwhile, Republican governors will have delivered balanced budgets without raising taxes, and the entitlement reforms they made will have actually saved jobs.

-Washington Governor Christine Gregois, or Gregory, I don't know how she pronounces it.
+Washington Governor Christine Gregois, or Gregory, I don't know how she pronounces.

 I've never heard it pronounced, sorry, announced last week that she would not seek re-election after being dogged by dismal approval numbers.

-North Carolina Governor Bev Perdue's approval rating bogged down around thirty percent.
+North Carolina Governor Bev Perdue's approval rating bogged down around 30%.

 That's not a good sign for the Democrat ticket in the state.

-The Obama regime is declared a top priority.
+The Obama regime has declared a top priority.

 It's what I said earlier, folks.

-You get a conservative Republican president of the White House and a conservative Republican Congress, and we can start reversing this debacle overnight.
+You get a conservative Republican president in the White House and a conservative Republican Congress, and we can start reversing this debacle overnight.

 It can happen.